- Relationship break up

 You may arrange for a locksmith to be at the eviction.
 The locksmith can change the locks so that the house is secure.
 If you choose to do this, you must pay for it.

-You must file the application in 3 months from either the date the order is first breached or the date the tenancy ended.
+You must file the application within 3 months from either the date the order is first breached or the date the tenancy ended.
 Attached to your application we require a sealed copy of your Tenancy Tribunal/Meditator's Order.
-Also if your eviction is conditional on the tenant breaching a payment arrangement, include a copy of the your rent schedule showing the breach.
+If your eviction is conditional on the tenant breaching a payment arrangement, include a copy of your rent schedule showing the breach.

 These can help you if you are owed money and the debtor was ordered to pay by the tenancy tribunal.